LeaveNhA/Suluk/README.md

 # TODO

+- Change the way the work of this library!

 - Complete the README.md!
 - Create tests for required situations.
 - Allow keywords as a function in function-map